emtee40/DCSBIOSBridge-wiki/Home.md

 ## DCSBIOSBridge transfers data between ```DCS-BIOS``` and your ```serial ports```

 ### Creating a profile
 This helps keeping your settings from session to session.
-Save anywhere and read from anywhere.

 ### DCS-BIOS communication
 * The cog wheel spins when data is received from ```DCS-BIOS```